Workers' Compensation Appeals Board

 - If temporary disability or medical benefits are ordered, the employer has seven business days to comply with the order of the Court of Workers’ Compensation Claims or file a Notice of Appeal to the Workers' Compensation Appeals Board.
 The employee may also appeal.

-- An interlocutory order may be reviewed by the Appeals Board if an Expedited Hearing Notice of Appeal is filed with the Clerk of the Court of Workers’ Compensation Claims within seven business days of the issuance of the order.
+- An interlocutory order may be reviewed by the Appeals Board if a Notice of Appeal (Spanish) is filed with the Clerk of the Court of Workers’ Compensation Claims within seven business days of the issuance of the order.

-- To appeal a compensation order to the Appeals Board, a Compensation Order Notice of Appeal form must be filed within thirty calendar days of the date the compensation order was issued.
+- To appeal a compensation order to the Appeals Board, a Notice of Appeal (Spanish) must be filed within thirty calendar days of the date the compensation order was issued.

 - Any party appealing to the Workers’ Compensation Appeals Board may be represented by a Tennessee licensed attorney in good standing.